Validate a domain using a DNS CNAME

 The unique verification token expires in 30 days.
 To generate a new token, select the Generate New Token link.

-Use one of these options to create your DNS CNAME record.
+Create your DNS CNAME record.

 Go to your DNS provider’s site and create a new CNAME record.